axelitus/fuel-pkg-history/README.md

 ##### History_Entry::forge($data)

 Description: Forges a new History_Entry object.
-It can take an array of data, an \Uri object or an uri string
+It can take an array of data, an \Uri object or an uri string.

+Static: Yes

 ```
 $data = array(